espressif/esp-idf/docs/en/api-guides/bootloader.rst

 Bootloader is located at the address {IDF_TARGET_BOOTLOADER_OFFSET} in the flash.

-For a full description of the startup process including the the ESP-IDF bootloader, see :doc:`startup`.
+For a full description of the startup process including the ESP-IDF bootloader, see :doc:`startup`.

 .. _bootloader-compatibility: